 - What will we do next?

 Icon News covers all aspects of the conservation and restoration of cultural heritage across the UK.
-Each issue contains news, features, updates from the Groups, practical advice and listings of upcoming events, awards and scholarships.
+Each issue contains news, features, updates from Groups and Networks, practical advice and listings of upcoming events, awards and scholarships.

-To contribute news or a feature to Icon News, email editor Lynette Gill at email@example.com to discuss your ideas.
+To contribute news or a feature to Icon News, email editor Lynette Gill to discuss your ideas.

 What can be submitted?